jcs/rubywarden/README.md

-*(This project is not associated with the [Bitwarden](https://bitwarden.com/) project nor 8bit Solutions LLC.)*
+**This project is not associated with the [Bitwarden](https://bitwarden.com/) project nor 8bit Solutions LLC.
+Do not contact Bitwarden for support with using this backend server (or at the very least, make it abundantly clear that you are using a 3rd party backend server).**

 ## Rubywarden